Keep reading for my Cricut Explore Air 2 review

 Poster Board is the thickest material you can select on the dial, but I couldn't stop wondering What's the thickest material Cricut can cut?

 I'm fairly certain the thickest material a Cricut can cut is wood in the form of chipboard or birch wood.
 That's right.
 The Cricut Explore Air 2 can cut wood!

 - Tissue paper

-Knowing that all of those things and more can be cut with my Cricut opens up even more possibilities for potential projects!
+Knowing that all of those things and more can be cut with my very own cutting machine opens up even more possibilities for potential projects!

 Designs and Designing with the Cricut Explore Air 2

 Part of setting up my new Cricut Explore Air 2 included installing Cricut Design Space software.
 I installed it on my Macbook, and there's the same program for Windows.
-The Cricut Design Space cost is free.
+The software cost is free.
 There's no charge to use it on your computer or on either of the apps.

 - If you think you'll only pay for designs once or twice a month and you have great fonts on your computer, then you can pay for your designs as you need them.

 - If you find yourself making more than 2 or 3 projects in a month Cricut Access will be well worth the monthly cost of $7.99.
 This membership lets you use over 370 fonts and 30,000 images, including exclusive images.